Prospective technology professionals may wonder, what is full-stack web development? Why consider a full-stack web development bootcamp?

 Software Developer

 Software developers write, modify, and debug computer programs.
-They may also test and improve existing software or write code to improve a program's service.
+They may also test and improve existing software or write code to improve a program's features.
 These professionals work closely with computer programmers to test new programs, analyze user experience research, and track issues in code.

-Security Analyst
+Information Security Analyst

 Security analysts protect data and computer networks for companies, nonprofit organizations, and government agencies.
 These professionals help foil hackers, test systems for security breaches, and monitor employee behavior online.